John 13:1-38 - Outline of John (Book Notes menu page)

 Clean feet cannot make a man right with God, if he has not first been made entirely clean through faith in Christ (v.10).
 The order of Cleansing is first the Altar of Sacrifice, then the Laver of washing.

 Sinful flesh can never be righteous before God, even though it may behave morally (cp.
 Isa 64:6).
 In Jesus' presence, even Judas had been sanctified (kept from external sin) temporarily.
 The means of inner cleansing was ever before him, until he turned away.
-(Likewise, an unbelieving spouse, though unsaved, is sanctified through relationship with a believer.
+(Likewise, an unbelieving spouse, though unsaved, is temporarily sanctified through relationship with a believer.
 1Cor 7:14-16)

 13:12 So after he had washed their feet,